-Of course, this does not preclude other people in the project from applying documentation patches on the fly, especially small ones, as time permits.
-And the same patch manager (see the section called “Patch Manager” earlier in this chapter) can track both code and documentation patches, filing them wherever the development and documentation teams want them, respectively.
+Of course, none of this prevents other people in the project from applying documentation patches on the fly, especially small ones, as time permits.
+And the same patch manager (see the section called “Patch Manager (or Pull Request Manager)”) can track both code and documentation patches, filing them wherever the development and documentation teams want them, respectively.
 (If the total quantity of patches ever exceeds one human's capacity to track, though, switching to separate patch managers for code and documentation is probably a good first step.)
-The point of a documentation team is to have people who think of themselves as responsible for keeping the documentation organized, up-to-date, and consistent with itself.
-In practice, this means knowing the documentation intimately, watching the code base, watching the changes others commit to the documentation, watching for incoming documentation patches, and using all these information sources to do whatever is necessary to keep the documentation healthy.
+The point of a documentation team is to ensure that there are people who think of themselves as responsible for keeping the documentation organized, up-to-date, and consistent with itself.
+In practice, this means knowing the documentation intimately, watching the codebase, watching the changes others commit to the documentation, watching for incoming documentation patches, and using all these information sources to do whatever is necessary to keep the documentation healthy.
 If the documentation is kept in a wiki, then of course the wiki's "watch changes" feature can be very important to the documentation managers, since (depending on the wiki's edit policy) changes may land without going through a pre-change review process.

 Bug report growth is proportional to user base growth, rather than to the number of actual bugs in the software.
 That is, the number of tickets in a project's bug tracker grows in proportion — albeit usually non-linear proportion — to the number of people using the software.
-Therefore, even as you fix bugs and ship an increasingly robust program, you should still expect the number of open issues to grow essentially without bound.
-The frequency of duplicate issues will also increase, as will the frequency of incomplete or poorly described issues.
+Therefore, even as you fix bugs and ship an increasingly robust, mature program, you should still expect the number of open tickets to grow essentially without bound.
+The frequency of duplicate tickets will thus also increase, as will the frequency of incomplete or poorly described tickets.

-Issue managers help alleviate these problems by watching what goes into the database, and periodically sweeping through it looking for specific problems.
-Their most common action is probably to fix up incoming issues, either because the reporter didn't set some of the form fields correctly, or because the issue is a duplicate of one already in the database.
-Obviously, the more familiar an issue manager is with the project's bug database, and with the issue-tracking software's user interface and APIs, the more efficiently she will be able to detect duplicate issues—this is one of the main advantages of having a few people specialize in the bug database, instead of everyone trying to do it ad hoc.
+An issue manager helps cope with this situation by watching what goes into the database, and periodically sweeping through it looking for specific problems.
+Their most common action is probably to fix up incoming tickets, either because the reporter didn't set some of the form fields correctly, or because the ticket is a duplicate of one already in the database.
+Obviously, the more familiar an issue manager is with the project's bug database, and with the issue-tracking software's user interface and APIs, the more efficiently she will be able to detect and handle duplicate tickets.
+This is why it is often good to have a few people specialize in the bug database, instead of everyone trying to do it ad hoc.
 Although every developer in the project needs a certain basic level of competence in manipulating the issue tracker, having a few specialists becomes increasingly important as the project matures.
-When a project tries to spread collective responsibility for the bug database across everyone, no single individual acquires a deep expertise in the content of the database or the tracker's features.
+When a project tries to spread collective responsibility for the bug database across everyone, no single individual acquires a deep enough expertise in the content of the database or the tracker's features.

-Issue managers can also help map between issues and individual developers.
-When there are a lot of bug reports coming in, not every developer may read the issue notification mailing list with equal attention.
-However, if someone who knows the development team is keeping an eye on all incoming issues, then she can discreetly direct certain developers' attention to specific bugs when appropriate.
+Issue managers can help map between tickets and individual developers.
+When there are a lot of bug reports coming in, not every developer may read the ticket notification mailing list with equal attention.
+However, if someone who knows the development team is keeping an eye on all incoming tickets, then she can discreetly direct certain developers' attention to specific bugs when appropriate.
 Of course, this has to be done with a sensitivity to everything else going on in development, and to the recipient's desires and temperament.
 Therefore, it is often best for issue managers to be developers themselves.

-Depending on how your project uses the issue tracker, issue managers can also shape the database to reflect the project's priorities.
-For example, in Subversion we schedule issues into specific future releases, so that when someone asks "When will bug X be fixed?" we can say "Two releases from now," even if we can't give an exact date.
-The releases are represented in the issue tracker as target milestones, a field available in IssueZilla.
+Depending on how your project uses the ticket tracker, issue managers can also shape the database to reflect the project's priorities.
+For example, in Subversion we scheduled tickets into specific future releases, so that when someone asks "When will bug X be fixed?" we could say "Two releases from now," even if we can't give an exact date.
+The releases are represented in the ticket tracker as target milestones (something most ticket trackers support).
 As a rule, every Subversion release has one major new feature and a list of specific bug fixes.
-We assign the appropriate target milestone to all the issues planned for that release (including the new feature — it gets an issue too), so that people can view the bug database through the lens of release scheduling.
+We assigned the appropriate target milestone to all the tickets planned for that release (including the new feature — it got a ticket too), so that people could view the bug database through the lens of release scheduling.
 These targets rarely remain static, however.
-As new bugs come in, priorities sometimes get shifted around, and issues must be moved from one milestone to another so that each release remains manageable.
-This, again, is best done by people who have an overall sense of what's in the database, and how various issues relate to each other.
+As new bugs come in, priorities sometimes get shifted around, and tickets must be moved from one milestone to another so that each release remains manageable.
+This, again, is best done by people who have an overall sense of what's in the database, and how various tickets relate to each other.

-Another thing issue managers do is notice when issues become obsolete.
+Another thing issue managers do is notice when tickets become obsolete.
 Sometimes a bug is fixed accidentally as part of an unrelated change to the software, or sometimes the project changes its mind about whether a certain behavior is buggy.
-Finding obsoleted issues is not easy: the only way to do it systematically is by making a sweep over all the issues in the database.
-Full sweeps become less and less feasible over time, however, as the number of issues grows.
-After a certain point, the only way to keep the database sane is to use a divide-and-conquer approach: categorize issues immediately on arrival and direct them to the appropriate developer's or team's attention.
-The recipient then takes charge of the issue for the rest of its lifetime, shepherding it to resolution or oblivion as necessary.
-When the database is that large, the issue manager becomes more of an overall coordinator, spending less time looking at each issue herself and more time getting it into the right person's hands.
+Finding obsoleted tickets is not easy: the only way to do it systematically is by making a sweep over all the tickets in the database.
+But full sweeps become less and less feasible over time, as the number of tickets grows.
+After a certain point, the only way to keep the database sane is to use a divide-and-conquer approach: categorize tickets immediately on arrival and direct them to the appropriate developer's or team's attention.
+The recipient then takes charge of the ticket for the rest of its lifetime, shepherding it to resolution or oblivion as necessary.
+When the database is that large, the issue manager becomes more of an overall coordinator, spending less time looking at each ticket herself and more time getting it into the right person's hands.